shanelong04/shanelong04/README.md

 </p>

 - ✍ I'm currently working as a Master's student in Computer Engineering major at [MUN](https://www.mun.ca/).
-- 🔭 I'm curious about everything novel and constantly seeking new learning opportunities, especially the incredible advancement of AI and its extensive applications in Wireless Communications
+- 🔭 I'm curious about everything novel and constantly seeking new learning opportunities, especially the incredible advancement of AI and its extensive applications in Wireless Communications.

  <br />